-Psoriatic arthritis is a type of inflammation that occurs in about 15 percent of patients who have a skin rash called psoriasis.
-This particular arthritis can affect any joint in the body, and symptoms vary from person to person.
+Psoriatic arthritis is a type of inflammatory arthritis that can occur in some patients with psoriasis.
+This arthritis can affect several different joints in the body along with other organs such as the eyes and the GI system.
 Research has shown that persistent inflammation from psoriatic arthritis can lead to joint damage.
-Fortunately, available treatments for are effective for most people.
+Fortunately, available treatments are effective for most people and preserve mobility.

-spondylitis, causes pain in the back or neck, and difficulty bending.
+Psoriatic arthritis in the spine, called spondylitis, causes stiffness in the back or neck, and difficulty bending.
 Psoriatic arthritis also can cause tender spots where tendons and ligaments join onto bones.
 This condition, called enthesitis, can result in pain at the back of the heel, the sole of the foot, around the elbows or in other areas.
 Enthesitis is one of the characteristic features of psoriatic arthritis.

 Recent research suggests that persistent inflammation from psoriatic arthritis causes joint damage later, so early accurate diagnosis is essential.
 Fortunately, treatments are available and effective for most people.